 JWST NIRISS detector subarrays are designed to support imaging and spectroscopy observations of targets with a wide range of brightnesses.
-The smaller subarrays are configured to avoid the risk of saturation and offer high time resolution for bright target observations.
+Smaller subarrays are configured to avoid the risk of saturation and offer high time resolution for bright target observations.

-NIRISS offers four observing modes including imaging and spectroscopy that enables a variety of science observations (e.g, exoplanet transits, high-redshift galaxies, high resolution imaging of stellar sources, AGNs, etc).
-The NIRISS detector is configured for full-frame and subarray readout readout to enable observations of science targets with a wide range in brightnesses.
+NIRISS offers four observing modes, including imaging and spectroscopy, that enables a variety of science observations (e.g., exoplanet transits, high redshift galaxies, high resolution imaging of stellar sources, AGNs, etc.).
+The NIRISS detector is configured for full frame and subarray readout to enable observations of science targets with a wide range in brightnesses.

-In full-frame readout, the entire NIRISS detector array is read out through 4 parallel output channels, each reading a 512 × 2048 pixel region with its own readout amplifier.
-Full-frame readout is the only supported readout for the NIRISS WFSS and NIRSS imaging observing modes.
+In full frame readout, the entire NIRISS detector array is read out through four parallel output channels, each reading a 512 × 2048 pixel region with its own readout amplifier.
+Full frame readout is the only supported readout for the NIRISS WFSS and NIRSS imaging observing modes.

 NIRISS detector subarrays are read out faster and permit shorter integration times, thereby extending the dynamic range of NIRISS to bright sources.
-Subarrays also enable observations at high cadence which is particularly useful for science targets that require high time resolution (e.g; exoplanet transits, eclipsing binaries, etc).
+Subarrays also enable observations at high cadence which is particularly useful for science targets that require high time resolution (e.g., exoplanet transits, eclipsing binaries).
 All subarrays use single channel readout.
 The subarrays are essential for the NIRISS SOSS and NIRISS AMI modes.

 Single object slitless spectroscopy (SOSS)